In this section

-If someone owes you money and they are refusing to pay, there are several things you can do to try and recover your money.
+If someone owes you money and is refusing to pay, there are several things you can do to try and recover your money.

 When someone owes you money, you are known as a creditor and the person who owes you money is a debtor.

-There are time limits that apply to collecting debts.
+There are time limits applying to collecting debts.
 If you wait too long to pursue recovering your debt from the debtor, you may be barred from pursuing them for the money.